webreinvent/vaah-docs/content/9.testing/2.mobile/automation-setup-flutter-application.md.md

 ## Setup WebdriverIO project
 In this we are going to setup a WebdriverIO project for automating the mobile application we just created in the prior steps.

-To setup the project, follow the steps mentioned in the [documentation](../1.web/0.setup-new-project.md) till **Step 9** of **Setup WebdriverIO project** section.
+To setup the project, follow the steps mentioned in the [documentation](../1.web/0.setup-new-project.md#setup-webdriverio-project) till **Step 9** of **Setup WebdriverIO project** section.
 Now follow the steps given below:
 1. For "Which type of environment would you like?".
 Select **Mobile**.
 2. For "Which mobile environment you'ld like to automate?".
 Select **Android** for now.
 We will setup iOS automation as well.
 3. For "Which framework do you want to use?".
 Select **Mocha**.
 4. For "Do you want to use a compiler?".
 Select **No**.
-5. Press **Enter** for the four commands to generate sample test cases and page object files.
+5. For "Do you want WebdriverIO to autogenerate some test files?".
+Type **n** and press Enter.
 6. Choose **spec reporter**  for test case reporting.
 7. For "Do you want to add plugins to your test setup?".
 Select **wait-for**.
 Press **Space** and then **Enter**.
     <img src="/images/webdriverio/plugin.png">